profectional/TransparentVideoPlayer/README.md

 Please note that Linux and MacOS are not currently supported, but support for these platforms may be added in the future.

 # Usage
-To edit opacity, download and etc. read the console message for hotkeys, alt tab to navigate on it then apply your inputs</br>

 To start the application, run `start.py` or open the terminal/command prompt, navigate to the application's directory, and type: